nickmqb/muon/docs/getting_started.md

 1. Clone the repo.
 2. Navigate to the `bootstrap` directory.
 3. Use a C compiler to build the Muon compiler.
-You must specify a 32-bit output target (64-bit is not yet supported).
+Specify a 32-bit output target.
 For example:
 	* GCC:
 		* Run: `gcc -m32 -O3 -o mu mu.c`
 		* You may have to install 32-bit output target support for GCC.
 E.g. on Ubuntu: `apt-get install gcc-multilib`